 The Contractor shall adjust and trim sub soil levels so that sub soil is placed / graded to the nominated levels and gradients as specified.
-The specified depth of topsoil and/or mulch shall then be added and tapered so that the finished mulch and/or topsoil levels meets flush with the adjacent finished surface levels.
+The specified depth of topsoil and/or much shall then be added and tapered so that the finished mulch and/or topsoil levels meets flush with the adjacent finished surface levels.

+PLANTS / FERTILISING
-All plants are to be true to species, healthy and free from pests, disease and stress.

-Fertilise advanced trees (250mm dia. + pots) with 100 grams of 'Osmocote' slow release fertiliser.
-For plants in tubes-250mm dia, po
+All plants are to be true to species, healthy and free from posts, disease and stress.
+Fertilise advanced trees (280mm dia. + posts) with 100 grans of "Samocote" slow release fertiliser.
+For plants in tubes-280mm dia, posts fertilise with 20gms of "Osmocote".
+Staking as required for advanced trees only (refer planting detail).

+PLANT STOCK

-- When specified plants are not available, substitute plants may only be used following approval from the Superintendent. - Plants are to be purchased in the nominated pot size, unless approved by the uperintendent to vary the pot size from that specifie - .
-Plants shall show healthy growth, be undamaged, free of disease, have a size in rtion to their pot size and species, not be pot bound and shall generally have roots enetrating to the edge of the pot. - .
+When specified plants are not available, substitute plants may only be used following approval from the Superintendent.

+- · Plants are to be purchased in the nominated pot size, unless approved by the uperintendent to vary the pot size from that specifie - · Plants shall show healthy growth, be undamaged, free of disease, have a size in rtion to their pot size and species, not be pot bound and shall generally have roots enetrating to the edge of the pot. - .
 The contractor shall check the condition of plants before taking delivery.
 All plants accepted by the contractor shall be healthy, vigorous, well established and have normal habits and proportions of growth typical of their species.
-Plants shall be free from insects, eacs, larvae, disease, weeds and other defects.
-All loants shall be suitably hardened off in the nursery prior to delivery to the site. - All stock shall be labelled with the correct botanical name and shall be checked by the
+Plants shall be free from insects. eag. larvae, disease, weeds and other defects.
+All plants shall be uitably - hardened off in the nursery prior to delivery to the site. · All stock shall be labelled with the correct botanical name and shall be checked by the contractor before acceptance on the site